antfu/eslint-config/README.md

 ### Lint Staged

+> [!NOTE]
+> [Some rules are disabled in editor by default](https://github.com/antfu/eslint-config/issues/422), this results in exceptions that are not visible in the editor, but may be thrown when lint staged, you should always use `eslint --fix` with git pre-commit hook in this case.
+Or set `isInEditor: false` to avoid this inconsistent situation.

 If you want to apply lint and auto-fix before every commit, you can add the following to your `package.json`:

 ```json